BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Pseudo-rewards Correct BAMDP Value Misestimation

-We can now categorize IM and reward shaping terms by which of these components they signal (see Table~\ref{table:voivoo}); note that some signal the value itself, and others the change in value from the previous state to the next.
-We can understand the failure of pseudo-rewards to effectively guide RL algorithms as a result of them aligning insufficiently well with the true BAMDP value.
-See appendix~\ref{appendix:rxegs} for more in-depth discussion of these examples.
-This provides us with some guidance on how to design pseudo-rewards, but we defer that discussion to section~\ref{section:designing_bampfs}.
+We can now categorize IM and reward shaping terms by which of these components they signal (see Table~\ref{table:voivoo}).
+We can also understand the failure of pseudo-rewards to effectively guide RL algorithms as a result of them aligning poorly with the true BAMDP value.
+For example, negative surprise~\citep{berseth2019smirl} signals the prior knowledge that unpredictable parts of the environment have lower $\eV^*_O$.
+This is well-aligned for environments with dangerous dynamics, but fails in safe environments where unpredictability correlates poorly with negative outcomes, causing agents to stare at a wall rather than exploring \citep{rhinehart2021information}.
+Meanwhile, entropy bonuses~\citep{szepesvari2010algorithms,mnih2016asynchronous,haarnoja2017reinforcement} signal that more $\eV^*_I$ can be gained by trying a wider spread of actions.
+This breaks down if the scale of the pseudo-rewards is too high, because overly random behavior is unlikely to reach interesting novel states.
+Thus, the bonuses must be carefully balanced with the scale and frequency of the extrinsic rewards \citep{hafner2023mastering}.
+See Appendix~\ref{appendix:rxegs} for more in-depth discussion of these and more examples.